 - print “pick lists” with aisle and bin locations for faster processing

-On the other hand, if you aren’t fulfilling the orders yourself, a solution like ecomdash can automatically route new customer orders to a specific fulfillment option, based on the priorities you’ve set.
+On the other hand, if you aren’t fulfilling the orders yourself, a solution like ecomdash can automatically route new customer orders to a specific outsourced fulfillment option, based on the priorities you’ve set.
 This type of automation saves you the time needed to work on growing your business.

 4. Manually Bookkeeping

 There’s a lot to be said for human error.
-Maybe managing each sale, shipment, and budget yourself for one channel is fine, but each new channel means more work, which increases the chances of you making a mistake: a miscalculation, switching numbers accidentally, shipping the wrong product, etc. For multichannel sellers, it may be best to either hire some outside help, or use an automated system that can handle these types of tasks.
+Maybe managing each sale, shipment, and budget yourself for one channel is fine, but each new channel means more work, which increases the chances of you making a mistake: a miscalculation, switching numbers accidentally, shipping the wrong product, etc. For multichannel sellers, it may be best to either hire some outside help or use an automated system that can handle these types of tasks.

 You can also take this opportunity to change up your inventory accounting methods.
 For example, the First In, First Out method makes your performance seem more impressive to investors, while Last In, First Out downplays your success for lower taxes.
-See our complete list of inventory accounting methods to find the best fit you for.
+See our complete list of inventory management methods to find the best fit you for.

 5. Updating Stock Levels on Your Own.